C-H-Graham/Love2D-Games-/README.md

     - Windows: `"C:\Program Files\LOVE\love.exe" "C:\games\mygame"`
     - Linux: `love /home/path/to/gamedir/`
-    - OSX: `open -n -a love "~/path/to/mygame"`
+    - OSX: `open -n -a love "~/path/to/mygame"` **Note:** navigate to the last breakoutfolder for the current version of the project.
+The other folders are previous iterations with less features or working code.

 For more info on getting started, you can go [here](https://love2d.org/wiki/Getting_Started)